EventStore/EventStore/docs/server/configuration/README.md

 # Configuring the server

-EventStoreDB has a number of configuration options that will be described in detail in this section.
+EventStoreDB has a number of configuration options that are described in detail in the sections to the left.

-If you opt NOT to change the configuration, EventStoreDB uses sensible defaults.
-But please note the configurations should be set to meet your specific needs.
+The options have sensible defaults, but those might not suit your specific needs and can be customised.

+There are multiple ways to configure EventStoreDB.
+They are described below in order of increasing precedence:

 ### Version and help